Life Insurance – Denial of Claims

 When a business partner dies, prompt payment of insurance benefits is crucial.
 Any delay or denial by an insurance company can worsen an unfortunate situation.

-Insurance companies may delay or deny payment of a life insurance policy claim.
+Insurance companies may delay or deny payment of an insurance policy claim.
 Delay or denial may be because of alleged application, underwriting or beneficiary issues.

 Our insurance lawyers have assisted many individuals in recovering life insurance policy benefits.
 You may be entitled to the recovery of penalties and fees if the court finds the insurance company engaged in unreasonable delay or denial of your life insurance policy claim.